davidmcclure/news-vec/notebooks/thesis/thesis.md

 So -- in aggregate, BuzzFeed's ratio of political-coverage-to-listicles has gone down; it seems as if the sudden surge in distinguishability in the summer of 2018 is caused by the quizzes, or other similar articles.

+- huffpo is the opposite of BF - moves away from listicle / advice headlines, towards political reporting, similar to hill, DK, CNN

 What about Fox?
 Moving in chronological order, this time -- here are the 20 headlines that mark Fox in winter of 2017 relative to fall of 2018:

 ```